Got Matar Secondary School

-SONIA joined other organizations and individual funders to bring this project to completions.
-In less than 4 year the school was completed; it was built in a modular fashion in order to allow for school intake since 2007 and it consists of four large blocks for a total of 12 classrooms, a school office/teachers’ room, a library, a small multipurpose science laboratory and a computer training centre for an intake of 600 students.
-In 2008 a bursary fund was created to enroll HIV/AIDS related orphans and it has been well functioning since then.
-Up to 2010, there were 153 bursary awardees out of the 600 pupils in attendance.
-The school has also initiated an Institute of Technology that offers training in practical skills and that, as a by-product, generates income for the bursary fund through product and services sales.
-Amoung the programmes: one of tailoring for girls and one of carpentry for boys.
-Masonry, plumbing and electrification, should start soon.
-Also under construction is a Women’s Centre to provide counseling and training opportunities for women who have suffered domestic violence and intimidation or who have become destitute following unwanted pregnancies or widowhood.
-Training is intended to improve life skills as well as reproductive health and to help members become more financially independent.
-The group also started planning the construction of a dormitory for girls.
-Apart from saving them from the risks of walking to and from school in the dark, it will reduce the heavy domestic calls on their time when they stay at home.
+SONIA joined other organizations and individual funders to bring this project to fruition.
+In less than 4 years the school was completed; it was built in a modular fashion in order to allow for increasing school intake since 2007 and it consists of four large blocks for a total of 12 classrooms, a school office/teachers’ room, a library, a small multipurpose science laboratory and a computer training centre for an intake of 600 students.
+In 2008 a bursary fund was created to enrol HIV/AIDS-related orphans, which has been well functioning since then.
+On average, there are between 150-160 bursary awardees per year out of the 600 pupils in attendance.
+The local partners then started an Institute of Technology that offers training in practical skills and that, as a by-product, generates income for the bursary fund through sales of products and services.
+The training programmes offered include tailoring, nutrition, cooking and catering, carpentry, masonry, plumbing and electricity.
+Additional courses in hairdressing/beautician skills and in Automotive Engineering were added in 2015.